kenichi-shibata/cluster-test/readme.md

 kubectl get nodes
 ```

-Step 2: KIND Install Tiller and helm (not needed for helm3)
+Step 2: Install Tiller and helm (not needed for helm3)
 ======================
 * Initialize helm and tiller